availabs/qwiAPI/README.md

 and NAICS industry code: `/industry00023/firmage1`.
 Notice that the industry value is zero-padded.

-The required code lengths for the route parameters are specified below in the [API Syntax]() section.
+The required code lengths for the route parameters are specified below in the [Examples and Syntax](#sec-7) section.

 ## Supported query parameters and their lengths<a id="sec-3-2" name="sec-3-2"></a>